Paramount sweetens Warner Bros bid with ticking fee, Netflix break-up fee cover

 The CBS parent has offered a 25-cent per share "ticking fee" that will equal to about $650 million in cash each quarter between the start of 2027 and the close of a deal with Warner Bros, Paramount said in on Tuesday.

-It did not raise its overall offer of $30 per share, or $108.4 billion, for the whole of Warner Bros including cable assets.
+It did not raise its overall offer of $30 per share, or $108.4 billion including debt, for the whole of Warner Bros including cable assets.

 But Paramount would fund the $2.8 billion termination fee that Warner Bros would owe Netflix if their $82.7 billion deal for its studio and streaming assets falls through.